JSyLucero/steam-library-pv2/README.md

     From here you will be required to add launch arguments to Steam.

-    The required Steam launch arguments to use for this are... -noverifyfiles and -norepairfiles After these arguments are placed launch Steam!
+    The required Steam launch arguments to use for this are... -noverifyfiles and -norepairfiles After these arguments are placed Steam should launch without removing the skin~

-    Enjoy~
+    Enjoy!~

 # Screenshots